Opfour/socktop/socktop_wasm_test/README.md

 ## Overview

-`socktop_connector` provides **types-only support** for WebAssembly environments.
-While the networking functionality requires tokio/mio (which don't work in WASM), the core types can be used for serialization and configuration with browser WebSocket APIs.
+`socktop_connector` provides **full WebSocket networking support** for WebAssembly environments.
+The library includes complete connectivity functionality with automatic compression and protobuf decoding, making it easy to connect to socktop agents directly from browser applications.

 ## What Works in WASM

+- ✅ **Full WebSocket connections** (`ws://` connections)
+- ✅ **All request types** (`AgentRequest::Metrics`, `AgentRequest::Disks`, `AgentRequest::Processes`)
+- ✅ **Automatic data processing**: Gzip decompression for metrics/disks, protobuf decoding for processes
 - ✅ Configuration types (`ConnectorConfig`)
 - ✅ Request/Response types (`AgentRequest`, `AgentResponse`)
 - ✅ JSON serialization/deserialization of all types
 - ✅ Protocol and version configuration builders
-- ✅ All type-safe validation and error handling for configurations
+- ✅ All type-safe validation and error handling

 ## What Doesn't Work in WASM

-- ❌ Direct WebSocket connections (tokio/mio incompatibility)
+- ❌ TLS connections (`wss://`) - use `ws://` only
-- ❌ TLS certificate handling (rustls incompatibility)
+- ❌ TLS certificate handling (use non-TLS endpoints)
-- ❌ All networking functionality (`connect_to_socktop_agent*` functions)

 ## Quick Test